Knights and Warriors: The Setting

 Bernard Erhard portrayed the Lord of Rules and Discipline (L.O.R.D.) who also acted as the show's resident referee.
 In the first season's original opening scene, he narrates the story as follows:

 It is written in the Book of Good and Evil that in a time long ago, all was peace and harmony, Paradise on Earth.
 Then one fateful day, the universe shifted, all was dark, and for those born on that day, their evil destiny was sealed!
 Now, they have united to wreak havoc on an unsuspecting world --- and forevermore will be known as WARRIORS!

 This opening title sequence loosely resembles the legend of King Arthur and recalls how the world was a utopia until the day a dark force disrupted the balance that separated good from evil; and how, with that dark force, a barbarian horde known as the Warriors began to storm through the kingdoms.
 The L.O.R.D. has accordingly called for "modern-day knights" to battle the Warriors and restore honor.

 The "knights" are two teams of one man and one woman.
 The teams are colored purple and gold.
 The knights must go through eight challenges set forth by the Warriors to win the game.
 The L.O.R.D. hands out punishment to the Warriors for any cheating, but he can also punish the knights if they cheat during competition, which was very rare in this show's all-too-short history.

-The audience all wave and purple and gold triangular flags while cheering on the knights.
+The audience all wave purple and gold triangular flags while cheering on the knights.